The quality of your thoughts is responsible for the quality of your marriage. Learn how to create positive change.

 Make A Choice To Do Things Differently

-After you have taken some time to reflect on the quality of your happiness within the relationship, the next thing to do to is to make a choice, to make a conscious choice to do things differently.
+After spending some time reflecting on the quality of your happiness in the relationship, the next step is to consciously choose to change what is not working.

-“Doing the same thing over and over again and expecting a different result is the definition of insanity.”
+“Doing the same thing repeatedly and expecting a different result is the definition of insanity.”

 Einstein.

-It takes two to tango; I’m sure you have heard that before, and if your relationship is not a happy one, then both partners need to reflect on the part that they have played, acknowledge it and take responsibility to change it.
+It takes two to tango—I’m sure you have heard that before.
+If your relationship is unhappy, both partners need to reflect on their roles, acknowledge them, and take responsibility for changing them.

 Thoughts That Could Be Creating An Unhappy Marriage

-Let’s look at some of the thoughts that could be creating an unhappy marriage and why.
+Let’s examine some thoughts that can lead to an unhappy marriage and explore their underlying causes.

 You may only be aware when the dishes are not done, or they didn’t ask you how you are, or they didn’t leave the light on for you, or they didn’t ask you if you wanted something when they went to the shops, or we compare our partner to other partners.